bologer/anycomment.io/readme.txt

 - Fixed issue when subscription form is not showing when there are no comments, #400
 - Fixed issue when moderation stop-word did not work properly, #405
 - Possible fix to issue when wrong comment count was displayed on the post, #390
+- Fixed issue when WooCommerce notes were sending emails notifications like new comments

 = 0.0.91 – 08.09.2019 =